jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 HOURS_IN_DAY === 25; // true
 ```

-<figcaption>JavaScript implements number literals as immutable primitive values, preventing this imagined change.
+<figcaption>JavaScript implements number literals as immutable primitive values, preventing this unexpected behavior.
 </figcaption>

+The rational number “2/3” and the integer “24” are unchangeable things that are not recognizable as objects.
 Similarly, change the molecular construction of “iron” and it may very well change to “gold” or the wave length of “green” and it may change to “red”.
-The rational number “2/3”, the integer “24”, the metal “iron” and the color “green” are unchangeable things that are not recognizable as objects.
 Conversely, find changeability and find an object.
 A cup that is two-thirds full of water can be poured, an iron rod can be dented, a green house can be painted.
 “That cup” remains that cup notwithstanding less water; “that rod” remains that rod notwithstanding a dent; “that house” remains that house notwithstanding a fresh coat of paint.
 A “cup”, “rod” and “house” are changeable things that _are_ recognizable as objects.
 Coincidence of “changeability” and “object” is not happenstance.
 That parts can change without changing the identity of the whole _distinguishes_ an identity distinct from underlying parts.
 Changeability distinguishes an object.
 “Object” in a sense articulates this ability to change.

 Said another way, a new notion of “sameness” emerges with changeability.
 Unchangeable things can be identified as “the same” simply by examining contents.
 For example, because _immutable_ rational number implementations, `r1` and `r2`,